 Miki Saito

-Miki Saito is a Japanese-born, U.S.-based shinobue (Japanese bamboo flute) artist and composer who bridges Western classical training with cinematic, emotionally driven sound.
+Miki Saito is a Japanese-born, U.S.-based shinobue (Japanese bamboo flute) artist and composer who bridges Western classical training with cinematic and emotionally expressive music.

 Before turning to the shinobue, she built her career as a pianist and vocalist, performing and teaching Western classical music in the United States.
-The pandemic marked a turning point: at age 54, she began studying the shinobue—an instrument deeply rooted in Japanese festivals and folk traditions—reconnecting with her cultural heritage in a new and unexpected way.
+At age 54, she began studying the shinobue—an instrument deeply rooted in Japanese festivals and folk traditions—opening a new artistic path that reconnected her with her cultural heritage.

-Her album Tales of Shinobue blends traditional timbres with cinematic and ambient soundscapes, creating immersive, emotionally resonant works that explore presence, resilience, and inner transformation.
+Her album Tales of Shinobue blends traditional Japanese sonorities with cinematic soundscapes, creating immersive instrumental works shaped by breath, emotion, and storytelling.

 Tales of Shinobue